robertu94/cpsc3220-f18/docs/index.md

 The following represent a non-exhaustive list of academic integrity violations:

-+	If I suspect that you attempted to cheat the Autograder in any way such as by performing a denial of service attack, attempting to invalidly modify the autograder's any score produced by the autograder, or extract confidential information from the autograder: you will receive a score of zero, and this will be treated an academic integrity violation.
++	attempt to cheat the Autograder in any way such as by performing a denial of service attack, attempting to invalidly modify the autograder's any score produced by the autograder, or extract confidential information from the autograder
-+	If I suspect that you submitted work that is not your own, you will receive a score of 0, and this will be treated as an academic integrity violation.
++	submit work that is not your own
-+	If I suspect that you performed unauthorized communication or utilize unauthorized resources during an exam or quiz, you will receive a score of 0, and this will be treated as an academic integrity violation.
++	perform unauthorized communication or utilize unauthorized resources during an exam or quiz
-+	If I suspect that you attempt to falsify class roll for yourself or others in any way, you will receive a 0 on all graded activities that day, and this will be treated as an academic integrity violation.
++	attempt or conspire to falsify class roll for yourself or others in any way

+If I suspect that you have committed an academic integrity violation.
+I will not hesitate to report you to the Clemson University Academic Integrity Committee.

 As members of the Clemson University community, we have inherited Thomas Green Clemson's vision of this institution as a “high seminary of learning.”
 Fundamental to this vision is a mutual commitment to truthfulness, honor, and responsibility, without which we cannot earn the trust and respect of others.
 Furthermore, we recognize that academic dishonesty detracts from the value of a Clemson degree.
 Therefore, we shall not tolerate lying, cheating, or stealing in any form.